The Rhapsodes, by David Bordwell (University of Chicago Press)

 Of the four Rhapsodes, two—Farber and Tyler—don’t exactly fit Bordwell’s template.
 Although Bordwell issues a characteristically smart assessment of Farber (the Rhapsode whose criticism is most in vogue today), Farber wrote his most influential, polished, and praised criticism, as Bordwell acknowledges, in the 1950s and 1960s, and therefore falls beyond the period covered in this book.
 The same is true of Tyler, who, moreover, wrote his best criticism in book-length studies, not journalistic essays–studies that, although highly innovative, were really of a semi-academic and often avant-garde nature; Tyler was a good and inventive writer, but hardly a conspicuously brilliant prose stylist.

-Moreover, although writers should generally be judged by what they do, rather than what they fail to do, by Bordwell’s own standards, he really should have dropped Tyler and included Cecelia Ager among his Rhapsodes.
+Moreover, although authors should generally be judged by what they do, rather than what they fail to do, by Bordwell’s own standards, he really should have dropped Tyler and included Cecelia Ager among his Rhapsodes.
 A socialite beauty and fashion writer for Vogue and Harper’s Bazaar, Ager reviewed movies for Variety and the left-wing New York tabloid, P.M.
 Her writing was dishy, stylish, and knowing, and her criticism was groundbreaking.
 She acutely scrutinized the way the movies—the largest audience for which were married women—played to, subverted, and reinvented the feminine ideal.
 And whereas Ferguson and Agee all but dismissed Citizen Kane, Ager was the movie’s early and full-throated champion: “Before ‘Citizen Kane,’ it’s as if the motion picture was a slumbering monster, a mighty force stupidly sleeping, lying there sleek, torpid, complacent — awaiting a fierce young man to come kick it to life, to rouse it, shake it, awaken it to its potentialities, to show it what it’s got.
 Seeing it, it’s as if you never really saw a movie before: no movies has ever grabbed you, pummeled you, socked you on the button with the vitality, the accuracy, the impact, the professional aim, that this one does.”
 Although Ager is forgotten today, the originality of her approach and the power of what Alastair Cooke nicely characterized as the “beautiful finality” of her prose led Cooke—himself a charming and discerning movie critic, as well as probably the first anthologist of movie criticism—to judge her in the 1930s to be America’s finest film critic.

 Regardless of Ager’s absence, Bordwell is particularly insightful in elevating Ferguson, the least well-known, or, more precisely, the most overlooked, of his Rhapsodes.
 Ferguson’s prose married elegant compression with a kinetic, chatty style and precise, if eccentric, diction.
 As the movie critic of the New Republic from the mid-1930s to the early 1940s, Ferguson arrayed his writerly gifts to anatomize the beguiling qualities of the best American actors.
 He was probably the first to properly recognize Fred MacMurray’s “open, sustained kind of charm,” and his appraisal of James Cagney’s persona, which “somehow managed to be a lot of what a typical American might be, nobody’s fool and nobody’s clever ape, quick and cocky but not too wise for his own goodness, frankly vulgar in the best sense, with the dignity of the genuine worn as easily as his skin” — is the best assessment of the actor ever written.
-But Ferguson’s unique and lasting contribution was to recognize and elucidate the finely wrought, unified style of the Hollywood motion picture.
-His laidback but surgical formal analysis revealed the immense complexity, the obscene expense, and the “tedious and backbreaking work” of making movies, (from his article “The Camera Way Is the Hard Way”, which Bordwell analyzes in detail), and he explained more plainly and engagingly than any critic before or since the painstaking way, shot by shot, sequence by sequence, that the Hollywood studios achieved their seamless style.
+But Ferguson’s unique and lasting contribution was to recognize and lay bare the finely wrought, unified style of the Hollywood motion picture.
+His relaxed but surgical formal analysis revealed the immense complexity, the obscene expense, and the “tedious and backbreaking work” of making movies, (from his article “The Camera Way Is the Hard Way”, which Bordwell analyzes in detail), and he explained more plainly and engagingly than any critic before or since the painstaking way, shot by shot, sequence by sequence, that the Hollywood studios achieved their seamless style.

-In contrast to his assessment of Agee, the treatment of Agee that Borwell offers is intelligent, but fails to yield much that’s new, largely because Agee’s place in the literary pantheon has been so long established.
-While the pictures were Agee’s most sustained and serious passion, he of course won his greatest fame for his deeply uneven masterpieces, his Pulitzer Prize-winning A Death in the Family, a lyrical evocation of his Knoxville boyhood, published posthumously in 1957, and for his more-praised-than-read Let Us Now Praise Famous Men, a novelistic documentary portrait of Depression-era white Alabama sharecroppers, which unevenly balanced Walker Evans’s consistently affecting, unvarnished photography with Agee’s occasionally dead-on reportage and more often gaseous, self-consciously poetic meanderings.
+In contrast to his assessment of Ferguson, the treatment of Agee that Borwell offers is intelligent, but fails to yield much that’s new, largely because Agee’s place in the literary pantheon has been so long established.
+While the pictures were Agee’s most sustained and serious passion, he won his greatest fame for his deeply uneven masterpieces, his Pulitzer Prize-winning A Death in the Family, a lyrical evocation of his Knoxville boyhood, published posthumously in 1957, and for his more-praised-than-read Let Us Now Praise Famous Men, a novelistic documentary portrait of Depression-era white Alabama sharecroppers, which unevenly balanced Walker Evans’s consistently affecting, unvarnished photography with Agee’s occasionally dead-on reportage and more often gaseous, self-consciously poetic meanderings.
 An indisputably highfalutin literary figure, Agee, as the film reviewer for The Nation and Time from 1941 to 1948, was the first writer to make watching and talking about Hollywood movies a respectable pursuit for American intellectuals, pseudo- and otherwise.
 (Auden, not much of a picture-goer, nevertheless pronounced Agee’s Nation column “the most remarkable regular event in American journalism”).
 Agee’s beguiling 1949 Life article reconsidering “Comedy’s Greatest Era” engendered one of the warmest responses that any piece in that magazine’s history enjoyed; it single-handily awakened Americans’ appreciation for their silent-movie history and was the most influential appraisal of the silent era until 1968, when Kevin Brownlow published The Parade’s Gone By.
 And Until Pauline Kael swaggering, precipitous reviews in the New Yorker (her tenure there started in 1968), it was Agee on Film, a two-volume assemblage, published posthumously, that taught those Americans so inclined how to look at the movies (paperback copies were a campuses fixture for a generation).